MichaelBoegner/dry-forloop/README.md

     Defaults to '<='

 4. __length__
 Variable representing the length involved in the current index position comparison with length.
-Must be entered as a string.
+May be a string or number.

     Options:
     'length - 1'
     'length'
-    Any integer
+    Any number
     Defaults to 'length - 1'

 5. __iterator__